 - Training professionals such as doctors, teachers and social workers to protect and heal abused children and support good parenting skills.

 - Conducting studies that assist in program development and public policy making.

 Dr. Kempe also recognized that practitioners and professionals would need the help of the entire community to end child abuse.
-The Kempe Foundation was established and community leaders, philanthropists and business people were called upon to spearhead fundraising, awareness and advocacy efforts in order to recognize and do something about child abuse and neglect.
+The Kempe Foundation was established and community leaders, philanthropists and business people were called upon to spearhead fundraising and awareness and advocacy efforts in order to recognize and do something about child abuse and neglect.